Rosa and Spencer Clark

-Rosa Breithaupt Hewetson Clark and Herbert Spencer Clark were a Canadian couple that founded The Guild of All Arts artist colony in Toronto, Ontario, Canada.
+Rosa Breithaupt Hewetson Clark (June 19, 1888 – July 7, 1981) and Herbert Spencer Clark (October 10, 1903 – February 11, 1986) were a Canadian couple that founded The Guild of All Arts artist colony in Toronto, Ontario, Canada.
 The couple founded the Guild Inn to support the colony and saved numerous relics from Toronto buildings that were demolished, creating the Guild Park and Gardens collection.
 The couple also helped found the Robert Owens Foundation promoting co-operative enterprises.
 Spencer Clark was named to the Order of Canada.
 Both were involved in numerous institutions and civic organizations.

 Rosa Breithaupt Hewetson Clark

-Rosa Melvina Breithaupt (June 19, 1888–July 7, 1981) was born in Berlin, Ontario to Louis Jacob Breithaupt and Emma Devitt Breithaupt.
+Rosa Melvina Breithaupt was born in Berlin, Ontario to Louis Jacob Breithaupt and Emma Devitt Breithaupt.
 Rosa was one of eight children, five girls, and three boys.
 Her brother Louis would later become Lieutenant-Governor of Ontario. and four members of the Breithaupt family would become mayors of Kitchener (as Berlin was renamed).

 Rosa was educated in Whitby, Ontario at the Ontario Ladies College, graduating in 1909.
 Through the Christian Endeavour Movement, Rosa meets Russell Hewetson, the owner of a shoe-making company.
 Hewetson is the brother of Vera Mildred Davis, mother of future Ontario Premier Bill Davis.
 Rosa and Russell were married in 1917.
 Rosa and Russell are the parents of three daughters and one son before Russell died of pneumonia in 1928.
 Rosa then took over management of the Hewetson shoe company.
-In the period 1928–1932, Rosa tries unsuccessfully to turn the company into a co-operative enterprise.
+In the period 1928–1932, Rosa tried unsuccessfully to turn the company into a co-operative enterprise.

 In 1932, Rosa Hewetson bought the 40 acre property in Scarborough then known as Cliff Acres.
 She also helps found the Robert Owen Foundation, a movement to promote social concerns and co-operative enterprise.
 Through the Robert Owen Foundation, she meets Herbert Spencer Clark.
 Hewetson invites Clark to see Cliff Acres.
 The two were married in August of that year on the estate.

 Rosa, along with managing the Inn, also was a life member of the Royal Ontario Museum, the Art Gallery of Ontario, the Ontario Historical Society, the Women's Canadian Historical Society and the Robert Owen Foundation.
 She was a trustee of the International Society of Christian Endeavour, and vice-president of the Women's Canadian Club.
 In 1978, Rosa was awarded the Scarborough Award of Merit.

 Rosa Clark died on July 7, 1981, at Scarborough Centenary Hospital at the age of 93.
 Her funeral was held at Yorkminster Park Baptist Church and buried in Mount Pleasant Cemetery in Toronto.
 Among her pallbearers was the Hon.
 Margaret Birch, former Ontario Premier Bill Davis, Federal Minister the Hon.
 Paul Cosgrove, Scarborough Mayor Gus Harris, Kenneth Thomson and the Hon.
 Thomas Leonard Wells.